-Discover How Cell Phone Data Extraction Works And How It Can Benefit Your Case
+How Cell Data Extraction Works And How It Can Help Your Case

 Your cell phone can be an infinite source of information for those working in digital forensics.
 Cell phones remember every phone call you’ve ever made, every text you’ve ever sent, and even every website you’ve ever accessed.
 Moreover, they can provide your location at any given moment and keep track of where you’ve been in the past.

 Digital forensic experts have the ability to extract data from cell phones and use it to solve cases.
 However, whether they’re looking for call logs or deleted texts, GPS coordinates or browsed websites, they need to make sure the data is extracted forensically.

 Why and how to extract data forensically?

 The way the data is extracted guarantees the information is accurate and admissible in the court of law.
 If the data is extracted otherwise, for example by using a software that changes the data during the extraction, it’s very possible for the evidence to be challenged by the opposing attorney and not be admissible.
 So, the most important thing for digital forensic experts is to make sure the data will not be exposed to the risk of being changed when transferred from the phone to the storage location.

 How can this be avoided?
 By using an extracting software that will not alter the data during the extraction.
 The software needs to get deep into the file system to make sure all necessary data is extracted.
 Moreover, it needs to allow a continuous flowing from the cell phone to the storage location to guard the data from any outside interference.
 In other words, information is forensically extracted when is an exact copy of the information on the cell phone.

 How is cell phone data accessed?